StoneworxNL/SAT/README.md

 **Installation**

+***Run as Docker container***

+Easiest installation is via Docker.
+* Prerequisite is a working Docker install ofc.
+* just download the install_docker.cmd in a folder of choice is enough (no need to clone the project)
+* Run the command file install_docker.cmd will do the work (only first time)
+* After installing the command: docker start SAT will do, or just start it from Docker Desktop
+* Open: http://localhost:3000 in your browser

+***Run as nodejs project***

 * requirements: Node & npm node version: v20.19.0 (higher gives issues with sqlite module)
 * clone repo into working directory
 * npm install to install all modules